 Techniques from professional training grounds in Europe.
 Learn all kinds of different ways to distribute the ball.
 Including playing it long, short, weighted, over the top and with different parts of your feet.
 The best players in the world hardly ever give it up because their game IQ is through the roof and moving the ball out of pressure and into space is a big part of that.

-Push-Pass is without a doubt the most used pass in the game of soccer.
+Push-Pass is without a doubt the most used soccer passing technique in the game of soccer.
 Although it may seem quite simple and you've done it a million times it takes lots of training and accuracy to perform this skill several times in a match.
 So basically it's performed by making contact with the ball with the inside of your foot and following through, "pushing" the ball with your instep.

 Play in the middle of the park?
 Then you'll be using the